supermarsx/smsgate/spec.md

 - For each received SMS:
   - Enqueues a WorkManager job to upload the message.
   - Starts the foreground relay service if enabled and not running.
+  - Persists the SMS into a local outbox for resend if upload fails.

 ### 6.2 Foreground Relay Service
 - Optional persistent foreground service for maximum reliability.